Updated Jan 24, 2026

 Text Link

-This guide walks you through creating a peer-to-peer (P2P) payments prototype using Adalo’s no-code platform.
-You’ll implement core flows—registration, KYC intake (via a third-party), wallet accounting, send/request money UX, notifications, and a funding/withdrawal UI—without writing custom native code.
+This guide walks you through creating a peer-to-peer (P2P) payments prototype using Adalo’s platform.
+You’ll implement core flows—registration, KYC intake (via a third-party), wallet accounting, send/request money UX, notifications, and a funding/withdrawal UI.
+You can even publish the same app to the web, native iOS, and native Android with Adalo, all without writing a line of code or rebuilding anything.

 Important: This is a custodial/off-ledger prototype for educational purposes.
 Real money movement, customer funds custody, and compliance obligations (e.g., MSB/MTL licensing) depend on your business model and jurisdiction.
 Use External Collections and Custom Actions to connect regulated vendors and a secure backend.